"Fake pastors have massive following": Ohemaa Mercy grieves in video

 Reactions to the video

-Many people in the comment section sided with Ohemaa Mercy's argument about fake pastors and how they quickly won souls due to Ghanaians' lack of discernment.
+Many people in the comment section sided with Ohemaa Mercy's argument about fake pastors and how they quickly win souls due to Ghanaians' lack of discernment.

 Below are the reactions to the video: